haskelly-dev/Haskelly/README.md

 ### 0.2.1

-* Added `stack test`, which runs all the tests defined in a stack project.
+* Added `Stack test`, which runs all the tests defined in a stack project.
+* Added `Stack run`, which runs the local Stack project.

 ### 0.2.0